Harvard Crimson Logo

 Harvard Crimson Logo History

 From a visual identification perspective, Harvard Crimson is stable: its logo has remained unchanged since 1956.
-The logo was so successful that the designers decided not to make any updates to the original version.
+The logo was so successful that the designers decided not to update the original version.
 The brand style is based on a red triangular heraldic shield surrounded by three thin outlines.
-The colors of the lines alternate: two black – on the edges, one white – in between.
+The colors of the lines alternate: two black on the edges, one white in between.

 Inside the shield is a large letter “H.” Its font belongs to the class of antiquities, with large rectangular serifs.
 The logo is characterized by longitudinal symmetry: the right side mirrors the left and vice versa.
 Perhaps it is this harmony that the designers liked so much that they decided not to change anything.